Pollie Hirst Simpson

-Mary "Pollie" Helen Hirst Simpson (22 April 1871 – 31 October 1947) was a sportswoman, charity organiser and the first agricultural adviser to the National Federation of Women's Institutes (WI).
+Mary "Pollie" Helen Hirst Simpson (22 April 1871 – 31 October 1947) was an English sportswoman, charity organiser and the first agricultural adviser to the National Federation of Women's Institutes (WI).

 Early life

 Simpson was born in 1871 in Royal Tunbridge Wells, Kent, and was the oldest of eight children.
 She was proud that her date of birth, 23 April, was Saint George's Day.
 Her parents were William Hirst Simpson (1847–1921) and Helen Simpson née Clark (1848–1892), and her mother deid when Simpson was 19 years old.
 Both of her grandfathers were Anglican rectors.

 Simpson was educated at home by a governess.
 She excelled at sports, played tennis for Northamptonshire county in 1898 and was captain of the Higham Ferrers Ladies Hockey club.

 World War I

 During the World War I, Simpson served as organizing secretary of the Women’s Branch of the Board of Agriculture and Fisheries and as Assistant Secretary of the Soldiers' and Sailors' Families Association.
 She was appointed MBE for her civilian war service in 1919.
 She also served as secretary of the Northamptonshire Nursing Association from 1919 to 1920 and was active on the local Parish council.